Guide to Russia

 MOSCOW

 Moscow is now over 850 years old.
 For the first time it appeared in the chronicle under 1147 during the reign of Russian prince Yuri Dolgoruky.
 And in the second half of the 15th century Moscow became the capital of Russian state.
+Kremlin is a historical center of Moscow, one of the most beautiful architectural ensembles of the city.

 ST.PETERSBURG